-Event planning courses are typically available through programs in event management, event planning and meeting planning, which are offered from the certificate to the master's degree level.
-Some schools have event planning available as a minor in a degree program such as hospitality and tourism.
+Some schools offer event planning as a minor or specialization within a degree program such as hospitality and tourism.
 Certificate programs are the shortest option varying from 2 months to 1 full semester of fall and spring classes.

 List of Event Planning Courses